Make Your Next Trip Extraordinary

 Meal worth the splurge

-The Beach Restaurant at The Chedi hotel in Muscat: world-class food and wine, including stunningly fresh seafood, served with a backdrop of the beach and the Gulf of Oman lit up by fire pits.
+The Beach Restaurant at the Chedi: world-class food and wine, including stunningly fresh seafood, served with a backdrop of the beach and the Gulf of Oman lit up by fire pits.

 Dish to try

 Shuwaa, the national dish of Oman, is always served at any decent celebration.
 It is utterly delicious and reflects Oman’s historical importance along the Far Eastern spice routes.
 Making a shuwaa is a time-consuming event: First, you liberally spice a joint of lamb with cloves, coriander, cardamom, cumin, pepper, or other spices.
 The joint is then wrapped in banana leaves and slow-cooked underground over hot coals for at least 24 hours.
 When it comes out, it is some of the most flavorful, melt-in-your-mouth meat you’ll ever eat.
 Shuwaa is normally served with rice, shared among many, and eaten with your hands Omani-style.
-You’ll find shuwaa everywhere from fancy restaurants to small local places; a good in-between is Kargeen Restaurant in Muscat, which has a really nice courtyard and serves the dish in single portions.
+You’ll find shuwaa everywhere from fancy restaurants to small local places; Jonny and Dan suggest asking your guide to take you to their favorite spot to try it.

 Contact Jonny and Dan